PE & Sport at St Mary’s

 - develop or add to the PE and sport activities that your school already offers

 - make improvements now that will benefit pupils joining the school in future years

 - Schools with 16 or fewer eligible pupils receive £1,000 per pupil.

 - Schools with 17 or more eligible pupils receive £16,000 and an additional payment of £10 per pupil

 At St Mary's CE Junior School we aim to use this money to create a sustainable curriculum for all children.
-Therefore some of the money provided by the funding will be invested in the professional development of staff and as a result should enhance the quality of teaching for all children.
-This includes the devlopment of teachers who are experts in particular sports so that they can continue to support the development of both current and new staff.
+Therefore, some of the money provided by the funding will be invested in the professional development of staff and as a result should enhance the quality of teaching for all children.
+This includes the development of teachers who are experts in particular sports so that they can continue to support the development of both current and new staff.
 New planning has been developed to create a consistent approach to teaching P.E. across the school, especially in gymnastics where photographs support both children and staff in improving the outcomes.
 As a result, the quality of children’s learning and development should continue to be improved, both now and in the future.